EricMFischer/personal-website/content/publication/short-run-mcmc/index.md

 #   Otherwise, set `slides = ""`.
 # slides: example
 ---
-I worked on this paper, submitted to CVPR, while advised by Professor Song-Chun Zhu at the Center for Vision, Cognition, Learning, and Autonomy at UCLA.
+I ran experiments for this paper, submitted to CVPR, while advised by Professor Song-Chun Zhu at the Center for Vision, Cognition, Learning, and Autonomy at UCLA.
+The following is some background  describing the short-run MCMC model.

 The short-run Markov Chain Monte Carlo model can be considered a valid generative model just like a variational autoencoder (VAE) or a generative adversarial network (GAN).
 We use it to synthesize, interpolate, and reconstruct